 Query: Hello, I had a minor herniated disc L4 or L5 last year.
 (MRI confirmed nerve pinch, but no broken disc or liquid leaks) With heavy pain, I was hospitalized, but recovered within two weeks.
 With Ibuprofen and muscle relaxants, I was able to walk and function pretty normally.
 Sciatica (leg nerve pain...
 Read Full »

 Query: Hello doctor, 12 years ago I gave birth to my first baby.
 I was healthy when I walked in and then, not even for a single day I felt well.
 When I was given my epidural, my heart rate shot up to 150 and you could see it beating from the outside.
 They took it out and replaced it.
 The anesthesiologist ...
 Read Full »

 Query: Hi doctor, I am 40 years old and have suffered from bouts of prostatitis a few times.
 I have not had an intimate life for many years.
 Now, I am having an intimate life with one person, who is clean as well as I am.
 After vigorous sex, I am having frequent urination, especially at night.
 I was wonder...
 Read Full »

-Do you have a question on Sciatica or Disc Prolapse?Ask a Doctor Online
+Do you have a question on Physiotherapy or Sciatica?Ask a Doctor Online